Betti-Labs/rso-framework/README.md

 ---

-Welcome to the **RSO Laboratory**, an open repository for exploring the metaphysical and symbolic logic framework introduced in _Reality as
-Recursion: A Symbolic Framework for Contradiction‑Based Existence_.
+Welcome to the **RSO Laboratory**, an open repository for exploring the metaphysical and symbolic logic framework introduced in _Recursive Superpositional Ontology: A Computational Framework for Contradiction-Preserving Logic and Reality Modeling_.

 This repository accompanies the scientific paper written by **Gregory Betti (Betti Labs)** and contains reproducible code,